keepdying/firestorm-rio-bfa/README.md

 ```
 This should give similar scores like in raider.io BfA Season 4.

-### Some of my runs is missing?
+### Some of my runs are missing?

 If your run doesn't appear on Firestorm website, I can't parse that.
 Also If your run didn't get parsed before weekly reset, You won't be able to see it.

-Keep in mind current data is gathered over 2-3 weeks by parsing manually so If you don't see your run 3 months ago don't blame me.
+Keep in mind current data is gathered over 2-3 weeks by parsing manually so If you don't see a run you did 3 months ago don't blame me.

 ### When data is gonna be parsed again?